- 1 Some Fishing Line Features

-Fishing line can be dampened logically according to its uses, or applications, to bound forms of fishing.
+Fishing lines can be dampened logically according to their uses, or applications, to bound forms of fishing.
 Every line sort has specific properties that change anglers to attain variable goals in their sport.

 Identifying the target species, fishing vogue, habitat, lures, and baits, and also the ability of the angler all have to bear in selecting the most effective line for the task.